Skip to content

 Manufacturers generally measure the width of a dildo rather than the circumference (or girth).
 To give you a great comparison, here is a visual of how dildo width translates to the average can of soda.

 As illustrated below, keep in mind that the average penis is 1.5 inches wide.
-A lot of dildos are much larger, so keep that in mind before you purchase something too big.
+Many dildos are much larger, so keep that in mind before you purchase something too big.
+An average soda can is 2.6 inches in width at its widest point.
+If you notice the dildo you've been eyeing is creeping up into that soda can girth, you may want to think again, unless you're looking for a very challenging experience.

 4. DILDO GIRTH